redsanket/spark/external/hadoop/guide/yarn/scheduling/preemption/intra-queue-preemption.rst

    .. glossary::

       userLimit
         Each user is given at least this percentage of a queue's resources.
 It is calculated using the configuration ``yarn.scheduler.capacity.<queue-path>.minimum-user-limit-percent``.
-The dfault value is `100`, which means `no-limits`.
-Note that ff this value is `25` and there are `4` or more users with submitted jobs, each user will be given at least `25%`` of the resources when their jobs run.
+The dfault value is `100`, which means the first user to submit an app to the queue can consume all of the queue's resources and other active users must wait.
+For example, if this value is `25` and there are `4` or more users with submitted jobs, each user will be given at least `25%`` of the resources when their jobs run.
 This also means that if users always use their max allotment, only 4 users (in this example) can have running jobs at a time.
 There could be more if each user doesn't need the full `25%`.

 Configuration Properties
 ------------------------

-*Note:* All the configurations are prefixed by ``yarn.resourcemanager.monitor.capacity.preemption.intra-queue-preemption.``.
+*Note:* All the configurations are prefixed by ``yarn.resourcemanager.monitor.capacity.preemption.intra-queue-preemption.`` and are set in ``capacity-scheduler.xml``.

 .. table:: `Properties for Intra-Queue preemption`